 Until then, however, the school will continue apace, helping students discover a love of music that they might never have recognized otherwise.
 Parents say that on the South Side, the options for artistic expression are extremely limited, despite the fact that there is strong correlative evidence that shows a positive link between arts and music education and academic success.

-“Research shows that intensive music education leads to higher graduation rates, higher salaries, higher rates of voting and volunteering, lower rates of crime, and more,” says Renee Davis, the director of development for The People’s Music School.
+“Research shows that intensive music education leads to higher graduation rates, higher salaries, higher rates of voting and volunteering, lower rates of crime, and more,” says Renee Davis, the former director of development for The People’s Music School.
 “We are not only inspiring young minds to experience the joy of music — we are transforming and empowering lives.”
 Kemper Florin has since replaced Davis as the new Director of Development.
 Tom Bracy is the current Executive Director.

 - 9 hours a week of music instruction